-The Medical College Admissions Test (MCAT) currently assesses the medical school applicant’s understanding of basic concepts in general biology, biochemistry, general chemistry, organic chemistry, non-calculus based physics, statistics, psychology, and sociology.
+The Medical College Admissions Test (MCAT) assesses the applicant’s understanding of basic concepts in general biology, biochemistry, general/inorganic chemistry, organic chemistry, non-calculus based physics, statistics, psychology, and sociology.
 The test consists of four multiple-choice sections:

 - Biological and Biochemical Foundations of Living Systems

 - Chemical and Physical Foundations of Biological Systems

 - Psychological, Social, and Biological Foundations of Behavior

 For the most up-to-date information about the test, please visit the official Medical College Admission Test (MCAT) website.
 Some highlights include:

 - Online practice questions